cryostatio/cryostat-legacy/README.md

 `mvn exec:exec@create-pod exec:exec@start-container exec:exec@wait-for-container
 failsafe:integration-test exec:exec@stop-container exec:exec@destroy-pod`.

-The application OCI image is built on top of a custom base image, built in the `base-image` directory.
-To produce a new base image simply run `sh base-image/build.sh`.
-This will default to using `podman` to build, which can be overriden by setting the environment variable `BUILDER` to another OCI-compliant image builder.
-The tag and version of the base image can also be overriden using the `IMAGE` and `TAG` environment variables.

 An application OCI image can be built to your local `podman` image registry using `mvn package`.
 This will normally be a full-fledged image including built web-client assets.
 To skip building the web-client and not include its assets